 Scheduling Should Work for You

-A great thing about Korean academies is that teachers generally work once a day rather than for hourly wages as in much of the world.
-Teachers put in their time, go home, and pursue a life outside of the school.
-Hourly jobs more often equate to split shifts (working the morning then the evening) and a more school-centered existence.
+A great thing about Korean academies is that teachers generally work once daily rather than for hourly wages, as in much of the world.
+Teachers put in their time, go home, and pursue a life outside school.
+Hourly jobs often equate to split shifts (working the morning and evening) and a more school-centered existence.
 For Emma and me, as a couple, our schedules in Korea had many more advantages.

-Korea seemed to put us on a good ebb and flow.
+Daily life in Korea brought us into a good ebb and flow.
 Emma, a kindergarten teacher, started work in the morning and finished in the late afternoon.
-I was an elementary-middle school person, arriving in early afternoon and teaching until nine at night.
-This provided us each with a little personal time at home, allowed us to have midday coffee or ice cream together, and prompted us into distinct household responsibilities.
+I was an elementary-middle school person, arriving in the early afternoon and teaching until nine at night.
+Our schedules gave us some personal time at home, allowed us to have midday coffee or ice cream together, and spurred us into distinct household responsibilities.
 The timing just worked right.

 Tips for Scheduling

 Work different shifts if possible.
-It gives each of you time to pursue your own things.
-I used my quiet mornings to write (and listen to basketball games), and Emma learned to play guitar or painted in the afternoons.
-A different schedule keeps life from being too suffocating.
+It gives each of you time to pursue your interests.
+I used my quiet mornings to write (and listen to basketball games), and Emma learned to play guitar or paint in the afternoons.
+Having a different schedule as a couple keeps life from being too smothering.

 Recognize your role.
-Because Emma left earlier, I always made breakfast while she got ready for work, handled making the bed, doing the dishes, and so on.
+Because Emma left earlier, I always made breakfast.
+At the same time, she got ready for work, made the bed, did the dishes, and so on.
 She had dinner ready when I got home.
 Our schedules allowed us to pick up the slack for each other at just the right moments.

 Breaking Up is Hard to Do

-Just about every year, when it’s time to start looking for our next job (Emma and I are now married and have remained traveling EFL teachers), we eventually linger on Korea for a few days.
+Every year, when it's time to start looking for our next job (Emma and I are now married and have remained traveling EFL teachers), we eventually find our thoughts turn to South Korea for a few days.
 Good memories inspire us to start shuffling through Korean job boards and researching how to obtain our work visa from abroad.
 Therein, we run into the problem.
 The current visa process requires returning to our respective home countries, England and the U.S., for in-person interviews with the Korean consulate nearest to our place of birth.

-Flying to the US and England just to get a job is too expensive, so we give up on the quest and choose somewhere new.
-We inevitably find positions in some other part of the world without daily fresh tofu and such a dizzying array of mushrooms.
-We learn about a new culture yet still remember Korea fondly.
-It seems we have figured out how to live there without much ado but have never learned how to get back.
+Flying to the U.S. and England for a job is too expensive, so we give up on the quest and choose somewhere new.
+We inevitably find positions in another part of the world without daily fresh tofu and such a dizzying array of mushrooms.
+We learn about a new culture yet still remember South Korea fondly.
+We have learned how to live there without much ado but never how to return.